andrevidela/Research-report/Thesis/index.md

 Combining our first and last optimisation we can reduce the amount of `dec` from 5 to 2 and the amount of `inc` from 5 to 0.

-### Steps toward a working implementation (WIP)
+### Steps toward a working implementation

-The first and easier step toward a working implementation of this idea is to extend the Idris2 compiler to support alternative multiplicities.
+The first and easiest step toward a working implementation of this idea is to extend the Idris2 compiler to support alternative multiplicities.
 The current Idris2 compiler uses `data RigCount = Rig0 | Rig1 | RigW` for linearity `0`, `1`, `ω` respectively.
 In order to support a different semiring we need to abstract over the operations of semirings and update the existing codebase to make use of them instead of relying on our definition of `RigCount`.

 A `Semiring` is defined as follows: